gm3/vTuber/README.md

 There are no avatars included, but this package is a great starting point to create a virtual world to produce content on the platform you would like to create content on.

+UPDATE: THe original project(with Camera Crane and Studio Assets) is now Legacy, and I provide an updated link below to the new project I use to make virtual proudtions.
+It is much cleaner, optimized and bunch of updates.
+Please use that one while I update these docs, and port the project to uDon and create the other versions.
+But if for some reason you still need the old legacy project for a project you were working on, I will keep that link posted here.
+Thank you!

-## Instructions
+## Instructions (Keyboard Controls for PC User)
-(C# control system included in _assets version runs in the Editor when you push Play)
 * 1-9 keys will swap between cameras
 * Minus Key (-) goes to Overlay mode to display

 Slides (Use Numeric Keypad)
 * 0-9, (.), (+) to change slides

 * F - Map Cam To Screen
+* L - Camera Light
+* G - Greenscreen
+* M - Animate TV Down

+* P - Camera Previews Toggle (Legacy)
+* T - Studio Lights Toggle (Legacy)
 * R - Realtime Reflection Probe (in legacy project)
-* L - Camera Light
 * U - Toggle All Cameras (in legacy project)
-* P - Camera Previews Toggle
-* T - Studio Lights Toggle
+* / - Zoom

 ## Camera Controls
 When the keyboard controls are pressed (1-9) the camera seleted will be Set to Active, while the others are set to Inactive.
 This will feed the main camera output(render texture) The camera previews can be seen on the camera preview panel using Render textures as well( at a lower resolution for optimization. ) The camera previews are a duplicate of the main camera with all of the exact same parameters, except they feed a render texture so that you can preview the cameras before switching.